The Texas unemployment rate rose slightly in April to 4.4 percent

-AUSTIN, Texas (AP) -- The statewide unemployment rate for June held steady at 5.1 percent, the Texas Workforce Commission reported Friday.
+AUSTIN, Texas (AP) -- The Texas unemployment rate rose slightly in April to 4.4 percent, the Texas Workforce Commission reported Friday.

-The McAllen-Edinburg-Mission area had the state's highest jobless rate in June at 9.6 percent, the TWC said.
+The McAllen-Edinburg-Mission area had the state's highest jobless rate for April at 7.2 percent, the TWC said.

 The figures showed Texas employers added 189,600 jobs over the past year.